Mike Zunino Player Props: Guardians vs. White Sox

 Mike Zunino At The Plate

-- Zunino is hitting .178 with seven doubles, three home runs and 12 walks.
+- Zunino has seven doubles, three home runs and 12 walks while hitting .170.

-- In 10.0% of his games this year, he has hit a home run, and 2.9% of his trips to the plate.
+- In three games this season, he has hit a home run (9.7%, and 2.8% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.